RaghavKripasthya/cloud-minions/Analyzing Network Traffic with VPC Flow Logs/devlabsai.md

 ```
 ---

-## Now please watch the video carefully and follow the instructions
+## 😊Now please watch the video carefully and follow the instructions

 ---